PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 improve much.
 - If the client still has high CPU utilization or the additional number of threads/fibers doesn't appear to improve query throughput on the client, it may be better to add additional AWS client instances or stronger instances to drive more load to under utilized database servers.
 Please confirm from the server stats that the servers still have untilized CPU cycles and adding more client threads can help.
+- By default, if the client has n vCPUs then the client will run (n-1) threads with 8 fibers per thread.
+1 vCPU is reserved for the kernel.
+Having too many fibers is not likely to help if each client thread is spending a lot of time in query parsing or in other computationaly intensive tasks.
+It has been observed that if the client threads are doing too much work then having fewer fibers per thread and having more AWS client instances can improve server CPU utilization.

 ### Tuning Client Threads
 throughput = parallelism/latency